chrono232003/Web_Crawler/README.md

 You can run the program and return a list via the unit test "testCrawlSuccess()" by adding a domain of your choice and running in the IDE of your choice.
 The method in under src/tests/CrawlTest.

+NOTE: This program uses a library called jsoup for document fetching and parsing.
+The jar file is included in the lib folder.
+You may need to add as a project resource in your IDE before using.

 Since it is powered by JUnit and has the Test annotation, the IDE should allow run functionality.

 ex: